Nozbe/NoOffice.org/_book/write.md

 Now that you've got your habits right, it's time to instill the same *write stuff down* dynamic in your team.
 Here's how we to start doing it:

-### Make me a task!
+### Just task me with...

 You want someone to do something for you, ask them in a written form.
 Yes, you can first talk to them about it, but even after your initial conversation, make it a habit of creating a task for them in the task or project management software that you use in your team.
 We call it "task-based communication"[^3].

 It became a habit in our team.
 You're like: "can you do this for me?
-I need this and that..." and the other person would be like: "Sure, just make me a task!".
+I need this and that..." and the other person would be like: "Sure, just task me with that!".

 This way you're have to think it through, create a task for this person in appropriate project, maybe even add a comment to explain in detail what you're after... or add additional documents as reference material.